nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     minimum-gas-prices = "0uswmt"
     {{< /highlight>}}

-    At this point the initial editing work to our **app.toml** file is done, and it can now be saved with these changes.
+    At this point the editing work to our **app.toml** file is done, and it can now be saved with these changes.

     To save the app.toml file within nano editor we press **ctrl+x** and then **press y**, followed by **enter**.
 This will save the file with the same filename as before.